onestardao/WFGY/TensionUniverse/BlackHole/Q050_multiverse_consistency_tests.md

 * Trade off curves showing how much improvement in typicality costs in terms of increased cross node tensions.

-* Sensitivity of these trade offs to changes in prior and observer weighting families.
+* Sensitivity of these trade offs to changes in prior and observer weighting families within the admissible class.

-*Falsification conditions:*
+**Falsification conditions**

-* If in all sampled admissible configurations any significant reduction in `DeltaS_typicality` is accompanied by a large increase in `DeltaS_cross` or `DeltaS_internal`, such that `Tension_MV(m)` remains above a fixed threshold, then the claim that "this class of ensembles reduces overall tension" is rejected for Q050.
+* If in all sampled admissible configurations any significant reduction in `DeltaS_typicality` is accompanied by a large increase in `DeltaS_cross` or `DeltaS_internal`, such that `Tension_MV(m)` remains above a fixed high tension threshold, then the claim that "this class of ensembles reduces overall tension" is rejected for Q050.

 * If there exist configurations that keep `Tension_MV(m)` low but only by shifting tension into parameters that are effectively unconstrained or unobservable, the encoding is flagged as incomplete and fails Q050 until those hidden tensions are brought into the observable domain.

-*Semantics implementation note:*
+**Semantics implementation note**
 All imported tension scores are treated as effective scalars.
 The ensemble predictions are mapped into the parameter spaces used in Q042, Q048, and Q049 by summary functions only, without exposing any deep mapping from raw data to internal TU fields.

-*Boundary note:*
+**Boundary note**
-Falsifying TU encoding != solving canonical statement.
+Falsifying TU encoding does not mean solving the canonical statement.
 This experiment tests whether specific ensemble based explanations meaningfully reduce total tension; it does not establish which cosmic model is fundamentally correct.

 ---